-Onion skins, avocado pits, beet root tops and used coffee grinds – all items many people think have no other use than the compost pile.
-But food waste can actually have a much longer shelf life in the form of natural dyeing.
-Natural dyeing can be accomplished through both plant and food waste and is a sustainable way to not only add beautiful color to textiles, but also help the planet at the same time.
+Onion skins, avocado pits, beet root tops and used coffee grinds — all items many people think have no other use than the compost pile.
+But food waste can actually have a much longer shelf life, in the form of natural dyes.
+Natural dyeing can be accomplished through both plant and food waste, and is a sustainable way to add beautiful color to textiles, while helping the planet at the same time.

 What sparked your interest in textiles and natural dyeing?

-I’ve always been drawn to texture – the pattern in rugs, woven pillows, diaphanous silk paintings.
-Touch is a huge part of how I experience.
-Oftentimes, when I am on hikes I press into the moss or let my fingers over bark and leaves.
-Perhaps that means that textiles is part of me.
+I’ve always been drawn to texture: the patterns in rugs, woven pillows, diaphanous silk paintings.
+Touch is a huge part of how I experience the world.
+Often when I am on hikes, I press into the moss or let my fingers trail over bark and leaves.
+Perhaps that means that textiles are part of me.
 Natural dyeing became passion of mine because nature and sustainability are part of my moral code and values.

 What prompted your move from New York to Chattanooga, TN?

 New York was proving to be an emotional struggle for me.
-I saw myself becoming more closed off from people and pursuing my passions.
+I saw myself becoming more closed off from people and from pursuing my passions.
 Self-promotion and networking aren’t strong characteristics of mine and those seem to be paramount to for success in NYC.
-I grew up in the South and when NYC started to eat at my self-worth I decided I need to take it back to simpler living.
+I grew up in the South, and when NYC started to eat at my self-worth I decided I need to get back to simpler living.